xcat2/confluent-docs/docs/user_reference/diskless_memory_usage.md

 In this case, the write layer compression was effective in mitigating the memory cost of that file.

+## untethered (stateless/diskless)

-This characterizes the behavior of the tethered mode of operation, so we can now look at the behavior of untethered diskless.
+This characterizes the behavior of the `tethered` mode of operation, so we can now look at the behavior of `untethered` diskless.
 First we boot and take a look at initial state, after dropping cache:

 ```
 # free -m